tbarn/guys-bot/README.md

     - `NODE_ENV=` should be set to `production`.

 4. Wait for app to load.
 A green `Live` label should show up next to the **Show** button when it's finished loading.

+**The docs are a work in progress.
+If you get stuck, please open an issue and I'll try to help you.**